McAlpine History, Family Crest & Coats of Arms

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 McAlpine has appeared as MacAlpine, MacAlpin, MacAilpein (Gaelic) and others.

-Another 103 words (7 lines of text) are included under the topic Early McAlpine Notables in all our PDF Extended History products
+Another 30 words (2 lines of text) are included under the topic Early McAlpine Notables in all our PDF Extended History products and printed products wherever possible.

 McAlpine Settlers in United States in the 18th Century